London, England, United Kingdom

 You can learn more about the program on the IES London and Jamaica Health Practice and Policy program website.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
-That is why we partnered with the School of Medicine and Dentistry at Queen Mary, University of London (QMUL); the School of Health Sciences at City, University of London (City); and the University of West Indies School of Nursing, Mona, Jamaica.
+That is why we partnered with Queen Mary, University of London (QMUL) and the University of West Indies School of Nursing, Mona (UWISON) in Jamaica.

 All IES Abroad courses are taught by British and international faculty, and are designed to offer you a unique academic experience, combining the traditions of your home campus with the best of the British university system.